The inspiration for these Lemon Blueberry Ricotta Pancakes came from a restaurant in San Francisco...

 - 1 whole egg, and 2 eggs separated (reserve egg whites for later)

-- 1 tbsp Lemon juice; zest of one lemon
+- 1 tablespoon Lemon juice; zest of one lemon

 - ⅔ c. buttermilk